LiuYuancheng/ChatGPT_on_CTF/doc/testCases/library_hijacking.md

-# Test Case 5: ChatGPT on Library Hijacking Attack Challenge.
+# Test Case 5: AI-LLM on Library Hijacking Attack Challenge.

-**Introduction** :  This document will show how  AI-LLMs can solve  a python "Library Hijacking Attack" challenge.
+**Introduction** :  This document will show the process of  AI-LLMs solving a python "Library Hijacking Attack" challenge.
 Assume the participants never attend the CTF-D before and the knowledge they know only includes basic Linux file system, and Linux commands.

 **CTF-D Challenge Type** :  Binary Exploitation